RyBeau/RyBeau/README.md

 ## Welcome to my GitHub Profile
-#### I'm Ryan Beaumont, a 3rd Year Undergraduate Computer Science Student at the University of Canterbury.
+#### I'm Ryan Beaumont, a 4th Year Computer Science Student at the University of Canterbury.
 Here you'll find many of the projects I have completed during my time at university as well as a few I did for fun.

-I’m currently working on my personal website.
-The Frontend is being build with Vuejs using bootstrap to style most elements initially so that it can be constructed quickly to test with the Backend.
-In terms of the backend I intend the site to allow people to create accounts and interact with blog posts on the site leaving likes and comments.
-Nodejs is being used to create the Backend API.

 Please feel free to browse through my projects, I had a lot of fun making them.
 ___